nebari-dev/nebari-docs/docs/docs/faq.md

 ### How can users use .bashrc on Nebari?

 The user can use `.bashrc` on Nebari, but it's important to note that by default Nebari sources `.bash_profile`.
 The user should double-check to source the `.bashrc` inside of the `.bash_profile`.
-It's important to note that if the user sets environment variables in this way, these variables aren't available inside the notebooks.
+Also note that if the user sets environment variables in this way, these variables aren't available inside the notebooks.

 ### How to use environment variables on dask workers which aren't loaded via a package?